IMG-0178.jpg

 Since 1996, Jane has been practising Traditional Chinese Medicine and Acupuncture.
 She first practised with her family in London at the Institute of Chinese Medicine and Acupuncture, a clinic - and later a Traditional Chinese Medicine school for twelve years -which was established in 1972 by her parents.
 So over the years, Jane grew up appreciating this wonderful ancient medicine that has benefited so many families in the community.
 In fact, most of them have been “referred” via word of mouth.

 Her education consisted of a Bachelor of Science from the University of Western Ontario and a diploma in Traditional Chinese Medicine at the Institute.
 She then travelled to China where she completed her clinical internship at several TCM hospitals in China, followed by successfully passing 'Level A' for the International Acupuncture Examination in Beijing, China.
 Upon returning to Canada, she moved to the Durham region to settle her own TCM practice at the Oshawa Clinic where she has remained for 20 years.
-Then in 2024, she moved with the same group to the new Whitby Health Center in Whitby.
-Her father (at age 77), to this day, continues to practice at the same location in London, ON, where he also mentors TCM students from various schools.
+Then in 2024, she moved with the same group to the new Whitby Health Center in west Whitby.
+After her mother passed in 2014, her father continues to practice and mentors the next generation of TCM students at the same location in London, ON.
 The dedication from both parents has inspired her commitment to the practice of TCM.
 Other mentors that has influenced her practice over the years included Prof. Zhu Qing-Ming, Taoist Master Jeffrey Yuen, Ann Cecil-Sterman, and Andrew Sterman.

-Jane had also taken a role as one of the Advisors for the Humber College TCM Program.
+Jane helped as one of the Advisors for the Humber College TCM Program.
 Humber is the first publicly-funded postsecondary institution in Ontario to offer a comprehensive traditional Chinese medicine program.
 The three-year Traditional Chinese Medicine Practitioner (TCM) advanced diploma began in September 2016 at the college’s North Campus.
 It is offered through the School of Health Sciences.
 On February 2019, she became an Advisor of the Program Academic Committee for the Georgian College TCM Program.

-All above could not been achieved without the support of her husband Wei-Hsi and the family(her three little musketeers Sarah, Emma, and Aaron), her brother Frederic, and the patients and community that continues to inspire her each day.
-She balances her family life with quality time as much as possible and shares her sense of adventure and fun with the family in 'living in the moment' through travels, music, learning new things, and laughing together, as the key to true happiness.
-She keeps herself active through hiking in nature, tai chi, qi gong, and bike commuting to work.
-Since turning 50 years old, she has been taking ballet lessons to help improve her posture and balance.
+All above could not been achieved without the support of her husband Wei-Hsi, her three little musketeers (Sarah, Emma, and Aaron), her brother Frederic, and the patients and community that continues to inspire her each day.
+She balances work with quality time as much as possible - through hiking, reading, learning new things, and sharing plenty of (food!) adventures and fun with the family.

 unnamed.jpg